jpopham/jekyll-now/_posts/2015-01-12-filtering.md

 category: blogging
 tags: [github-pages  ,categories ,tags           ,markdown ]
 ---
-The more posts ai write in this blog the more I see the need for filtering.
+The more posts I write in this blog the more I see the need for filtering.
 Now I think I see better the difference between categories and tags.

 ### Tags
 Filtering by tag isn't really necessary, there are already a lot of them and the number will grow almost without limit over time.
 Clicking on a tag at the bottom of a post is a sufficient way to see all posts that contain that tag.